syncfusion-content/asp.netwebforms-docs/aspnet/ReportWriter/Getting-Started.md

                    <div id="description_Pane" style="text-align: justify;">
                        <h3>Description</h3>
                        <span>
-                           Essential Report Writer is a powerful control for exporting RDL files into specified format files.The following are some of the key features of this component: Provides support for various chart types that include Area, Bar, Column, Pie, Funnel, Radar, Line and so on.
+                           Essential ReportWriter is a powerful control for exporting RDL files into specified format files.The following are some of the key features of this component: Provides support for various chart types that include Area, Bar, Column, Pie, Funnel, Radar, Line and so on.
 Provides support for both Matrix and Table and also provides support for